 Accounts Payable (AP) is generated when a company purchases goods or services from its suppliers on credit.
 Accounts payable is expected to be paid off within a year’s time, or within one operating cycle (whichever is longer).
 AP is considered one of the most liquid forms of the current liabilities on the balance sheet.

 Accounts Payable Turnover

 Reducing Accounts Payables

-AP is an accumulation of the company’s current obligation to suppliers and service providers.
+AP is an accumulation of the company’s current obligations to suppliers and service providers.
 As such, accounts payables is reduced when a company pays off the obligation.
 Using double-entry accounting, cash is reduced alongside AP.
-As such, the asset side is reduced for an equal amount compared to the liability side.
+As such, the asset side is reduced an equal amount as compared to the liability side.

 In financial modeling, it’s important to be able to calculate the average number of days it takes for a company to pay its bills.

 AP Days = (Accounts Payable Value / Cost of Goods Sold) x 365

 AP Value = (Accounts Payable Days x Cost of Good Sold) / 365

 Note: The above examples are based on a full year 365-day period.

 Enter your name and email in the form below and download the free template now!